By continuing to use this site, you agree to the use of cookies in accordance with our privacy policy.

 Global Study

 You can participate in study abroad or study away programs through VPA or Syracuse Abroad.
-CRS majors may study at Syracuse Abroad centers in London, England; Madrid, Spain; Strasbourg, France; or Florence, Italy or in other cities.
+CRS majors may study at Syracuse Abroad centers in London, England; Madrid, Spain; Strasbourg, France; Florence, Italy; or other cities.
 The VPA LA Semester program in Los Angeles is offered to CRS majors in the spring semester of their third or fourth years.
 Your advisor can discuss your options with you.

 A student stands in front of an ornate building in London.